qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 ## Step 4.
 Get the old version of the application (IPA)
-### _Note: You only need to do all the previous steps once.
+### _Note: You only need to complete all the previous steps once.
 Next time you downgrade an app, you'll start from this step (Step 4)._
 - Go back to iTunes and download Facebook again! **Charles Proxy** will automatically show the **Breakpoint popup**.
 - **Edit Request** > **XML Text** > Replace the current `Build version number` of Facebook with the `Build Number` of **Facebook v161.0** (`826067593`) > **Execute** > **Execute**.
 Now iTunes will download **Facebook v161.0** instead of the latest version.
 - In some cases, the **Breakpoint popup** can appear twice.
 Simply edit the current `Build version number` like above one more time, and you're good to go.